Metabolic Syndrome

 How is Metabolic Syndrome diagnosed?

-Metabolic syndrome is a series of symptoms which all have their own clinical diagnosed based on their clinical criteria.
+Metabolic syndrome is a series of conditions which all have their own clinical diagnosis based on their clinical criteria.
 The criteria for MetS differs slightly, the most common criteria which are used are defined by organisations such as the World Health Organisation (WHO), International Diabetes Federation (IDF) and National Cholesterol Education Program (NCEP).

-The IDF, diagnose metabolic syndrome by patients having a waist circumference of >94 cm (men) or >80 cm (women) along with the presence of two or more of the following:
+The International Diabetes Federation diagnose metabolic syndrome by patients having a waist circumference of ≥94 cm (in men) or >80 cm (in women) (≥ 90cm and ≥ 80cm for South and East Asian men and women, respectively) along with the presence of two or more of the following:

-1. Blood glucose greater than 5.6 mmol/L (100 mg/dl) or diagnosed with diabetes mellitus
+1. Fasting blood glucose greater than or equal to (≥) 5.6 mmol/L (100 mg/dl) or diagnosed with diabetes mellitus.

 2. High density lipoprotein cholesterol (HDL-C) levels of <1.0 mmol/L (40 mg/dl) in men, <1.3 mmol/L (50 mg/dl) in women or drug treatment for low HDL-C.